 Pre-prepared online learning modules (recorded presentations, readings and resources, with guided learning questions)

-Live online tutorial discussion sessions to cover questions or key areas from the online learning modules
+On campus tutorial discussion sessions to cover questions or key areas from the online learning modules

 Students are expected to participate in these sessions by coming prepared with questions, or specific areas of the online learning module that they would like to revise/discuss.
 This tutorial is not a lecture.